Pantanal Linhas Aéreas: History

 The origins of Pantanal Linhas Aéreas are in Pantanal Taxi Aéreo, an air taxi company created in 1989 in Campo Grande, Mato Grosso do Sul.
 This company, operating regular charter flights, provided convenient connections of cities in the Central-West Region of Brazil with flights of TAM Linhas Aéreas, which also provided two of the three Embraer EMB 110 Bandeirante of the fleet.
 In fact, as TAM Linhas Aéreas grew and dropped services to smaller cities, Pantanal became a viable solution for connectivity.

-In 1990 the Brazilian Government partially deregulated the market and changed its airline concession policies, allowing the creation of new airlines.
-At this point Marcos Sampaio Ferreira decided to transform his air taxi company into a regular airline with operations independent from those of TAM Linhas Aéreas.
-The leased Bandeirantes were returned to TAM and in 1992 the first Embraer EMB 120 Brasília was received.
+In 1990, the Brazilian Government partially deregulated the market and changed its airline concession policies, allowing the creation of new airlines.
+At this point, Marcos Sampaio Ferreira decided to transform his air taxi company into a regular airline with operations independent from those of TAM Linhas Aéreas.
+The leased Bandeirantes were returned to TAM, and in 1992, the first Embraer EMB 120 Brasilia was received.
 With new aircraft and a new logo identity, depicting a Jabiru locally known as tuiuiú, regular flights started on April 12, 1993.

 It became the first Brazilian airline to introduce the ATR 42 aircraft in December 1993.
 In 1995 it won a government concession for transportation of Petrobras employees and cargo through the Amazon region.

 With growing services, in 1996 Pantanal transferred its maintenance base from Campo Grande to Curitiba-Bacacheri, which at the time became its hub.
-The same year, in partnership with Total and Interbrasil STAR Pantanal created the shuttle service between Rio de Janeiro-Santos Dumont and Belo Horizonte-Pampulha.
+The same year, in partnership with Total and Interbrasil STAR, Pantanal created the shuttle service between Rio de Janeiro-Santos Dumont and Belo Horizonte-Pampulha.
 The year ended with 18 destinations being served.

-One of the consequences of the fast growth of Pantanal was the change of its logo which, starting in 1997 depicted two arrows and not anymore a Jabiru.
+One of the consequences of the fast growth of Pantanal was the change of its logo, which, starting in 1997, depicted two arrows and no longer a Jabiru.
 The intention was to leave behind the idea of a purely regional carrier.
 The same year also brought a big blow to the operations of Pantanal: the National Civil Aviation Agency of Brazil closed Curitiba-Bacacheri Airport for regular flights.
 Pantanal had developed a hub and established its maintenance base at this facility.
 Having no other choice, Pantanal transferred its base to São Paulo-Congonhas Airport and changed its market focus to the Southeast and South regions of Brazil, eliminating destinations and increasing frequencies among the remaining.